webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 * <tt>secret</tt>: Is a 32 byte hexadecimal string that you will also need on the client configuration.
 * <tt>redirectUri</tt>: Is where you should send the users to when they successfully authenticated.

-To continue with our example, we are connecting to a MediaWiki installation that has the [[WPD:Projects/SSO/MediaWikiExtension WebPlatformAuth Extension]] available.
+To continue with our example, we are connecting to a MediaWiki installation that has the [[WPD:Projects/SSO/MediaWikiExtension]] available.
 In the case of that particular extension, it expects that we send authenticated users back to '''Special::AccountsHandler/callback'''.

 === 2.
 Configure client ===